turbaevsky/indicators/doc/PI_DB_TS.md

 The new database that will support this data warehouse will be called WANO_DW and will facilitate an improved reporting and data analysis capability.
 This database will be populated with data from multiple sources, including the core database, the PI database, the OE database and any other identified key data sources, such as spreadsheets and structured documents.

-The design of a data warehouse is very different from design of an online transaction processing (OLTP) system.
+The design of a data warehouse is very different from design of an on-line transaction processing (OLTP) system.
 In contrast to an OLTP system, where the purpose is to capture high rates of data changes and additions, the purpose of a data warehouse is to organise large amounts of stable data for ease of reporting and analysis.
 Data warehouse data must be organised to meet this need for rapid access to information.

 Dimensional modelling is used in the design of data warehouse databases to organise the data for efficiency of queries that are intended to analyse and summarise large volumes of data.
 The data warehouse schema is almost always very different and much simpler than the schema of an OLTP system designed using entity-relation modelling.